Beacon Royal: Recent history

 Subjected to hijacking in 2002, the building quickly deteriorated and had no electricity or water supply.
 In 2004, Emerald Sky Trading ZA (Pty) Ltd bought the building and rescued it by getting a court order to evict the hijackers before fully refurbishing the building.

 Heritage Status

-The building was proclaimed a heritage site by the Pronvincial Heritage Resources Authority Gauteng in 2011 and is culturally significant for the following reasons:
+The building was proclaimed a heritage site by the Provincial Heritage Resources Authority Gauteng in 2011 and is culturally significant for the following reasons: